maccypher/es-css/README.md

 ###### jquery.uniform.min.js

 This jQuery extension styles all form elements in a sexy way and it's cross-browser compatible.
 So your forms will look unified in all browsers.

-###### modernizr.min.js

-Modernizr is needed to enable HTML5 & CSS3 features in old browsers.
-This library is optional.

 ###### app.js